Aldo Polo

 Aldo Francisco Polo Ramirez (born 31 August 1983) is a Mexican former footballer.

 Career

-He began his career 2002 playing in the third division with club Tecamachalgo.
-Soon after he transferred to second division club Estudiantes de Santender where he spend a year before transferring to Correcaminos UAT who played in the Liga de Ascenso.
-Soon after he transferred to Dorados de Sinaloa 2005 and in 2006 with Club Leon where he spent 5 years.
-In 2011, he finally was signed by a first division club Puebla in the Liga de Ascenso Draft.
+He began his career in 2002 playing in the third division with club Tecamachalgo.
+Soon after, he transferred to second division club Estudiantes de Santender, where he spent a year before transferring to Correcaminos UAT, who played in the Liga de Ascenso.
+Soon after, he transferred to Dorados de Sinaloa in 2005 and in 2006 with Club Leon, where he spent 5 years.
+In 2011, he was finally signed by a first division club Puebla in the Liga de Ascenso Draft.